carla-simulator/carla/Docs/how_to_make_a_new_map.md

 ### 3.2 Importing from the files

-This is the generic way of importing maps into Unreal.
+This is the generic way to import maps into Unreal.

 1. Create a new level with the **Map** name in Unreal `Add New > Level` under `Content/Carla/Maps`.
 2. Copy the Illumination folder and content from the BaseMap `Content/Carla/Maps/BaseMap`